 Thus, the "sealing" issue is not a relevant factor when deciding between these two countertop materials.

-And it doesn't take a closet full of special chemicals to protect your granite counters or keep its luster as Cambria and other quartz countertop producers suggest on their websites.
+And it doesn't take a closet full of special chemicals to protect your granite counters or keep its luster as Cambria countertops and other quartz countertop manufacturers suggest on their websites.